wanted-solutions/react-microfrontends-template/README.md

 # react-microfrontends-template

-**Main-App is using Container React component from MicroFrontend app.**
+**Main-App is using React component Container from MicroFrontend app.**
-React Project created manually.
+React Project created manually (create-react-app or other tools not used).

 ## Made with:
 - Youtube tutorial: [Module Federation in React | React Micro Frontend](https://www.youtube.com/watch?v=-LMQKc4bVSk&ab_channel=AVDojo "Module Federation in React | React Micro Frontend")